top of page

 Just as when buying a new property, location is important.
 Consider where the home is in terms of public transport, amenities, schools and other essential services.

-A home in a desirable location isn’t just convenient for you as the current owner but it also makes the property more saleable in the future, which is great news if you plan to flip the home later on.
+An old home in a desirable location isn’t just convenient for you as the current owner but it also makes the property more saleable in the future, which is great news if you plan to flip the home later on.

 A well-placed property will make your investment all the more worthwhile so don’t overlook this important factor when looking for a home with potential.